Hello!

 Who I Am

-I am currently a senior double majoring in Astronomy and Astrophysics, and Interdisciplinary Physics at the University of Michigan.
-I have been an amateur astrophotographer since early 2020 when I bought my first DSLR camera and got started with taking my own pictures of the Universe.
+I am currently an intern at Argonne National Laboratory in the High Energy Physics division.
+I work with Dr. Lindsey Bleem on detecting brightest cluster galaxies in galaxy clusters using machine learning.
+I graduated from the University of Michigan, Ann Arbor with a Bachelor of Science in Astronomy and Astrophysics and Interdisciplinary Physics.
+I have been an amateur astrophotographer since early 2020 when I bought my first DSLR camera started taking my own pictures of the Universe.
 I am also a musician, having played guitar since 2013 and picked up a few other instruments since then.
 In my freetime, I enjoy reading, coding, astrophotography (weather permitting), hiking, producing music, and spending time with friends.

 Next